PROJECT PURE HOPE

 Collaboration & Support

-We acknowledge the need for multi-agency collaboration across the Department of Health and Social Care, the Department for Transport, Home Office, and the FCDO to enable the transfer of the children, as has been done previously for the war in Ukraine.
+We acknowledge the need for multi-agency collaboration across the Department of Health and Social Care, the Home Office, and the FCDO to enable the transfer of the children, as has been done previously for the war in Ukraine.

 Pathway of Care

-To establish a safe route for children affected by the conflict in the Middle East (both from Palestine, and from Israel) to access urgent and necessary medical treatment in the UK (eg trauma support, cancer therapies, and psychological support):
+To establish a safe route for children affected by the conflict in the Middle East to access urgent and necessary medical treatment in the UK (eg trauma support, cancer therapies, and psychological support):

 Identify suitable cases through on-the-ground partners and local clinicians as per the criteria above.